arynsampson/vue-netflix-app/README.md

 - User can view movies on their home page
 - User can add/remove movies from their watchlist
 - User can view details about each movie
+- User can search movies by name or genre